 What are the Hautes Fagnes ?

 The Hautes Fagnes are the largest nature reserve or park in Belgium.
 It is rich in flora and fauna, some of which have become rare and threatened.
-So we need to treath it with respect and care during the ride.
+So we need to treath it with respect and care.

-Its highest point, at 694 meters above sea level, is the Signal de Botrange near Eupen. it is also the highest point in Belgium.
+Its highest point of the area, at 694 meters above sea level, is the Signal de Botrange. it is also the highest point in Belgium.
 A stone staircase of 6 meters high was built here so that 700 meters was reached.
-Being such an important landmark, we will make sure we pass by.
-It's then up to you if you climb the stone staircase, so you can say you have really been at the highest point of Belgium.
-How about that for bragging rights!

 You probably now wonder, what is the weather like over there?